SambodhS/SambodhS/README.md

 Hi,

 I'm Sambodh, a rising sophomore at Vanderbilt University majoring in Biology.
-I'm interested in a range of problems in bioinformatics and computational biology, including multi-omics analysis, statistical mechanics, and predictive modeling.
+I'm primarily interested in the multi-omics approach to traumatic injury, but dabble in other computational problems including statistical mechanics and predictive modeling.
 I also run data analytics for Vanderbilt Soccer.

 <!--
 **SambodhS/SambodhS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.